What are Some of the Most Popular Christmas Songs?

 Traditional Music and Carols

-Only compositions written or co-written ASCAP members are listed on the ASCAP list.
+Only compositions written or co-written by ASCAP members are listed on the ASCAP list.
 As a result, it isn’t a complete list of the most popular Christmas songs.
 It’s also necessary to look at carols and traditional music to get a better idea of what people listen to.

-Similar to the music listed ASCAP, music that falls into the carols and traditional category has frequently been recorded.
+Similar to the music listed by ASCAP, music that falls into the carols and traditional category has frequently been recorded.
 The fact that this music is frequently performed live is a significant difference.
 It is frequently heard, for example, in churches.
 People like to sing these compositions on the street, while visiting friends or family, and while participating in holiday activities like tree decorating because almost everyone knows the melody and words.
 Many organizations use them in their Christmas pageants or shows, though some take great care to ensure that the texts of the pieces they choose are politically correct.

 Hark the Harold Angels Sing, Deck the Halls, The Twelve Days of Christmas, Silent Night, and O Holy Night are examples of popular tunes in this category.
-These can be sung one person, but because they are so well-known, they are frequently performed groups.
+These can be sung by one person, but because they are so well-known, they are frequently performed by groups.
 They’ve been arranged in a variety of ways, but they’re typically sung in unison or full four-part harmony.
 They can use accompaniment or not, with unaccompanied versions being better suited to “mobile” singing such as caroling.

 Songs from Behind the Scenes